 I actively maintain my professional skills throughout all aspects via CPD.
 This includes the assessment of established Instructors to ensure they are maintaining skill levels necessary to prepare riders for their CBT / Test and well beyond.
 It should be stressed that the standard required by the DVSA for ‘L’ riders, to pass their initial Motorcycle Test falls well short of what is required to ride such a vehicle competently.
 This standard is always exceeded at RIDEcraft.

-I’ve written an Instructional Manual which strives to prepare would-be CBT Instructors in the very real ‘Art’ of Motorcycle Instructor at Learner level.
+I’ve written an Instructor Training Manual which strives to prepare would-be CBT Instructors in the very real ‘Art’ of Motorcycle Instructor at Learner level.
 It is commended by the DVSA and other Authorities who’ve seen it.

 I remain actively involved with the DVSA from mere chats on things which could do to perhaps make things better, to being fully involved in any Consultation issues (CBT, ERS etc.).